aglorenz/VueJS-Basic-Coding-Projects/README.md

 ## Follow Along - Events - 04/24/19
 Learning events like mousemove (and update coordinates in the DOM), keyup (enter and space keyup), alerts, input

+## Exercise - Events - 04/24/19
+Key learning: if you want to display the input collected from v-on:keydown, it will lag by one keystroke.
+Use v-on:input, or v-on:keyup for realtime display.